jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Choose an AWS region, depending of your requirements like:

-* compliance with data govenance and legal requirements
+* compliance with data governance and legal requirements
 * close to users to reduce latency
 * [availability of service within a region](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)
 * pricing